Kingo's hymnal

+History

+In Denmark, Kingo's hymnal has been replaced by Den Danske Salmebiog.

 Kingo's hymnal was in use in a large part of Norway until the 1870s, when it was replaced by Landstads kirkesalmebog (Landstad's Church Hymnal) and Andreas Hauge's Psalmebog for Kirke og Hus (Hymnal for Church and Home).
+The Strong Believers, a conservative Norwegian group, still use Kingo's hymnal.

+Content

 The hymnal is arranged according to the liturgical year so that suitable hymns are designated for every holiday during the year.
 The hymnal contains collects, epistles, and gospel readings for each holiday, and it also contains church prayers and other prayers.